trade-copilot/ape-ai-docs/Features/Personas/what-are-personas.md

 During signup:
 1. After email verification
-2. Choose your persona from the 4 options
+2. Choose your companion from the 4 options
 3. Click Continue

 After signup: